yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-clusters/backup-clusters.md

 ---
 title: Back up and restore clusters
 linkTitle: Backup and restore
-description: Back up and restore clusters in YugabyteDB Managed.
+description: Back up and restore clusters in YugabyteDB Aeon.
 headcontent: Configure your backup schedule and restore databases
 menu:
   preview_yugabyte-cloud: